FIUBioRG/PluMA/README.md

 This work was partially supported by grants from the Department of Defense Contract W911NF-16-1-0494, NIH grant 1R15AI128714-01, and NIJ grant 2017-NE-BX-0001.
-Additional support provided by:

-Florida Department of Health (FDOH 09KW-10)
-Alpha-One Fundation
-NVIDIA
-The College of Engineering and Computer Science, Florida International University The Natural Sciences Collegium, Eckerd College
+Additional support provided by the Florida Department of Health (FDOH 09KW-10), the Alpha-One Foundation, NVIDIA, The College of Engineering and Computer Science at Florida International University and the Natural Sciences Collegium at Eckerd College.
 ------------------------------------------------------------------------------